-The Yukon Hybrid and Yukon XL are covered separately in the Cars.com Research section.
+The Yukon XL is covered separately in the Cars.com Research section.

 Exterior features include: